 The two most recent aviation activity forecasting efforts specific to Aurora State Airport were prepared in the 2012 Airport Master Plan Update and the 2019 Constrained Operations Runway Justification study.
-The 2012 master plan used a 2010 base year with forecasts extending to 2030.
+The 2012 Airport Master Plan used a 2010 base year with forecasts extending to 2030.
 The 2019 runway study used a 2018 base year with forecasts extending to 2038.
-The 2019 forecast was designed to be a minor update of the master plan forecast with updated evaluations focused on the design aircraft and its associated runway length requirements.
-The 2019 forecasts were prepared in the pre-COVID era.
+The 2019 forecast was designed to be a minor update of the Airport Master Plan forecast with updated evaluations focused on the design aircraft and its associated runway length requirements.
+The 2019 forecast was also the first forecast supported by actual air traffic control tower operations counts.
+Both forecasts were prepared in the pre-COVID era.
 Understanding these previous forecasting efforts provides context for the forecasting efforts to be developed as part of this planning process.